lytedev/lytedev.github.io/content/blog/ecto-reflection-for-simple-admin-crud-forms.md

 metadata created when using the [`schema/2`][schema/2] macro.
 From there, you can decide how to render an appropriate HTML field in a form.
-From there, you can either use [`Ecto.Changeset.change/2`][Ecto.Changeset.change/2] to handle the results of an admin user submitting those forms.
+From there, you can either use [`Ecto.Changeset.change/2`][Ecto.Changeset.change/2] to handle the results of an admin user submitting those forms or implement some sort of protocol that lets you specify an admin-specific changeset.

 ## Getting That Sweet, Sweet Metadata